 A WDA of up to £1,000 may be claimed by businesses where the unrelieved expenditure in the main pool or the special rate pool is £1,000 or less.

 Enterprise Zones

-The Enterprise Zones in assisted areas qualify for enhanced capital allowances.
-In these areas, 100% First Year Allowances will be available for expenditure incurred by trading companies on qualifying plant or machinery.
+Designated sites within Enterprise Zones qualify for enhanced capital allowances.
+In these sites, 100% First Year Allowances is available for expenditure incurred by trading companies on qualifying on new energy saving or environmentally friendly equipment.

 Cars